 We see a lot in the news about drunk driving, or driving under the influence of alcohol, but what about drugged driving?
 While it may not get as much as attention, drugged driving is just as dangerous as driving after having a couple of drinks.
 Regardless of what the drug is, it can make operating a vehicle extremely unsafe, to say the least.
 Drugged driving not only endangers the driver and their passengers, but other drivers, pedestrians, and cyclists on the road.

 The types of drugs available – both prescription and recreational – come with a diverse range of side effects and potential risks.
 There are many different factors that should be taken into consideration when looking at how a drug will affect someone, such as their physical makeup and history with drugs.
 If you have been involved in a car accident that was caused by someone who was under the influence of drugs, please contact Shamieh Law today.
 Drugged driving is a serious offense that can have catastrophic consequences.
-Our personal injury attorneys are here to ensure you receive the compensation you deserve and see that justice is served.
+Our DUI accident lawyers are here to ensure you receive the compensation you deserve and see that justice is served.

 What is Drugged Driving?